senzing-garage/g2-python/README.md

 ## Synopsis

-The aggregation of repositories that comprise `g2/python`.
+The aggregation of repositories that comprise `g2/python` in the Senzing SDK API.

 ## Overview